mirteheijden/MicrobiomeProject/mice_samples/Preprocessing/README.md

 For shotgun reads, we need newest QIIME2 tools with GG2 plugin and Woltka

-Go to directory where you want to save the config for installation (e.g in project or home, not scratch)
+Go to directory where you want to save the config for installation (e.g in project or home, not in scratch)

 Download and save the environment config file needed for installation wget https://raw.githubusercontent.com/qiime2/distributions/dev/2023.9/shotgun/released/qiime2-shotgun-ubuntu-latest- conda.yml